2019 NBA Finals

 The 2019 NBA Finals was the championship series of the National Basketball Association's (NBA) 2018–19 season and conclusion of the season's playoffs.
-In the best-of-seven playoff series, the Eastern Conference champion Toronto Raptors defeated the two-time defending NBA champion and Western Conference champion Golden State Warriors in six games to win their first NBA championship as well as the first win by an NBA team based outside the United States.
-Kawhi Leonard was named the NBA Finals Most Valuable Player (MVP) for the second time in his career, becoming the first player to be named the Finals MVP while playing for both conferences.
-The series began on May 30 and ended on June 13.
-This was the first NBA Finals appearance for the Raptors, and the league's first finals with games played outside of the United States.
+In the best-of-seven playoff series, the Eastern Conference champion Toronto Raptors defeated the two-time defending NBA champion and Western Conference champion Golden State Warriors in six games to win their first NBA championship.
+The Raptors' victory made the team the first NBA team based outside the United States to win an NBA championship.
+Raptors forward Kawhi Leonard was named the NBA Finals Most Valuable Player (MVP) for the second time in his career.
+This was the first NBA Finals appearance for the Raptors and the first NBA Finals with games played outside of the United States.

-The Raptors finished the regular season with a 58–24 record, the second-best in the league and in the Eastern Conference.
-The Warriors had a 57–25 record, finishing the regular season with the best record in the Western Conference and third-best overall. with ambitions to become the first team in NBA history since the Los Angeles Lakers (2000 to 2002 to achieve a three-peat, having previously won in 2017 and 2018 NBA Finals.
-It marked the first time since 2015 that the Warriors opened the series on the road.
-This was also the first Finals since 2010 not to feature LeBron James, who played in the past eight Finals with the Cleveland Cavaliers and the Miami Heat.
+The Warriors were favored heading into the Finals, but the Raptors have home-court advantage due to their better regular-season record.
+This was the first Finals since 2010 not to feature LeBron James, who had played in the past eight consecutive Finals.

-The Raptors opened the series with a dominant Game 1 victory.
-After the Warriors tied the series in Game 2, the Raptors won the next two games on the road to move on the verge of an NBA championship.
-Back in Toronto, Kevin Durant returned after several absences in the playoffs, only to tear his Achilles tendon in a close game.
-Nonetheless, the Warriors held off a chance for the Raptors to win the title at home, sending the series to a Game 6 in the Oracle Arena for the last time.
-There, Klay Thompson would suffer an ACL tear, and the Raptors went on to win in another close game.
-This is the most recent Finals featuring the defending champions.
+The Raptors opened the series with a dominant Game One victory.
+After the Warriors tied the series in Game Two, the Raptors won the next two games on the road.
+Back in Toronto, Warriors star Kevin Durant returned from an injury-related absence, but tore his Achilles tendon.
+Nonetheless, the Warriors won Game Five on the road, sending the series to a Game Six in the Oracle Arena.
+Game Six was marred by an ACL tear suffered by star Warriors guard Klay Thompson.
+The Raptors won Game Six, 114–110, to win their first NBA championship.